cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 This repository was specifically designed for a Git + VS Code workflow using the [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop) extension.
 The main motivations for implementing the template in this way were:
 1. It is entirely open-source
 2. It enables and encourages rigorous version control (VC)
-3. VS code is an aesthetically pleasing, highly customizable text editor with great VC integration and text auto-completion functionalities (which default LaTeX editors, e.g. TeXworks, often lack).
+3. It employs a user-friendly, highly customizable text editor (VS Code) with great VC integration and text auto-completion functionalities (often lacking in default LaTeX editors, e.g. TeXworks).

 Version controlling with Git is by no means required, but is recommended for documents of this size.